 There is a lot of information published about this disorder on the internet.
 Some of it is accurate and some of it is simply wrong.
-The purpose of this article is to provide a simple and understandable explanation of the nature of the Asian flush disorder with references to real medical journal articles.
+The purpose of this article is to provide a simple and understandable explanation of the nature of the disorder.

 The flushing response to alcohol is typically, but not exclusively, experienced by Asians.
-According to a 2007 study conducted by researchers M Eng, S Luczak and T Wall, approximately 36% of people of Japanese, Chinese and Korean descent exhibit a distinct physiological response to the consumption of alcohol.1 This response includes nausea, increased heart rate and a red facial flushing commonly referred to as Asian flush.
-The predominant cause of this Asian alcohol flushing can be narrowed down to a genetic deficiency in the aldehyde dehydrogenase 2 (ALDH2) enzyme, which has been observed to be most prevalent in Chinese-American, Japanese, Han Chinese, Korean and Taiwanese test samples.2
+According to a 2007 study conducted by researchers M Eng, S Luczak and T Wall, approximately 36% of people of Japanese, Chinese and Korean descent exhibit a distinct physiological response to the consumption of alcohol.1 Another study concluded that the reason for this response can be narrowed down to a genetic enzyme deficiency observed to be most prevalent in Chinese-American, Japanese, Han Chinese, Korean and Taiwanese test samples.2

 Given the highly social nature of alcohol consumption in our society, it is no surprise that people who experience the above mentioned symptoms often also feel very embarrassed and anxious when suffering their reactions in public.
 This psychological aspect of Asian flush is more often than not overlooked in place of a purely physiological consideration of its symptoms.